pananton/busrpc-spec/style.md

 ## Imports

-* Use path relative to busrpc root directory  (the one which contains *api/* and *services/* directories) when importing protobuf files (for example, if file *dir1/dir2/file1.proto* should be imported in any other file (even in the same directory) do this with `import "dir1/dir2/some.proto";`)
+* Use path relative to busrpc project directory  (the one which contains *api/* and *services/* directories) when importing protobuf files (for example, if file *dir1/dir2/file1.proto* should be imported in any other file (even in the same directory) do this with `import "dir1/dir2/some.proto";`)
 * Service description file *service.proto* must import description files of all methods implemented or invoked by the service
 * Prefer to follow next recommendations to guarantee that generated source files will contain all necessary types:
   * import API description file *api.proto* in every namespace description file *namespace.proto*